zh0ul/Groq-Voice-To-Text-Demo/README.md

 # Voice-to-Text with Groq

-This project is a web application that allows users to transcribe audio files or live recordings into text using Groq's API.
+This project is a web application that allows users to transcribe audio files or live recordings into text using [Groq's Voice API](https://console.groq.com/docs/speech-text).

 ## Features